 Johnny J Blair "Singer at Large"San Francisco, California

-"Singer at Large" Johnny J. Blair is known for his innovative brand of “pop music with a twist,” a fast-paced mix of old
+Blair's innovative brand of “pop music with a twist" is a fast-paced mix of old school soul, psychedelia, punk/new wave,

 Rebellion Comes On (Johnny J Blair Copyright 1985, 2005, Word2Soul Music BMI)